 If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-- Small: Minimal images designed to be deployed for one dedicated use case
+- Small: Lightweight images designed to be deployed for a specific use case

 - Scalable: Optimized for large deployments while capable as a single machine OS